danchoi/fredit/README.md

 own Rails environment, database, and git branch.

-## The best templating system: other people
+## The best Ruby templating system: other people

 It's becoming less and less sustainable to have Rails programmers as gatekeepers and bottlenecks through which all markup and source code must